Australian dividend imputation system: Effective elimination of company tax and thus incentives

 To a large extent, dividend imputation makes company tax irrelevant.
 This is because every dollar that a company pays in company tax could potentially be claimed by an eligible shareholder as franking credit, and the revenue flowing to the government would ultimately be received only at the shareholder's tax rate.
 However, profits retained for use by the company and income distributed as dividends to foreign investors remain taxed at the corporate tax rate.

 One effect is that this has reduced the effectiveness of tax incentives for corporations.
 If a corporation was given a tax break and no tax was paid, then its income would not generate franking credits.
 In turn, this meant that the shareholders received fewer credits along with their dividends, and paid tax on the full value as ordinary income.
 It also reduces the benefit of corporate tax avoidance in the same way.

 The net result is that each tax break a corporation received was countered by a matching increase in the tax burden of shareholders, leaving shareholders in exactly the same position as had more tax been paid by the corporation.
 Thus, to the extent that corporate directors acted so as to increase shareholder wealth, tax incentives would not influence corporate behaviour.

 When gross company tax is reported by Treasury, it is unclear whether the number generally includes the effect of the corresponding franking credits.

 Politics and economics

 Dividend imputation has been uncontroversial over most of its lifetime.
 Investors and their advisors recognise the benefits and are supportive.

 In October 2006, the Committee for Economic Development of Australia released a report, Tax Cuts to Compete, concluding that dividend imputation had proved an inefficient means of reducing Australia's cost of capital.
 The report, authored by prominent economist Dr Nicholas Gruen, argued that the elimination of imputation would allow the funding of a substantial corporate tax cut.
 This would attract foreign investment and thus increase economic growth, it said.

-During the 2019 Australian federal election, during which the Australian Labor Party proposed to reform dividend imputation or franking credits.
+During the 2019 Australian federal election the Australian Labor Party made what ultimately became a controversal reform proposal to dividend imputation or franking credits.